 Following graduation from Saratoga High School, I earned BA and MA degrees in Communication Studies from San Jose State University.
 In 1994 I won California statewide honors for my qualitative social science research (Communication, education, and technology: A critical discourse analysis of the local Channel One controversy).
 I spent an enlightening year as a “roads scholar ” teaching oral, written and digital communication at various colleges and universities in northern California.
 In 1995, I threw caution to the wind and moved to Greenwich Village in New York City to study Media Ecology with Neil Postman at New York University.
 To earn my keep, I accepted a doctoral fellowship in NYU’s Expository Writing Program and taught freshman composition.

 My studies at New York University in 1996 led me to the Media Workshop New York, a project of the Bertelsmann Foundation and the Center for Children and Technology.
 As a media educator and technology professional developer, I traveled to schools across the five New York City boroughs working with students, teachers and principals.
 My favorite experiences were co-teaching 7th and 8th grade Social Studies and Science at the Museum School and the Laboratory School in Chelsea.
-Those daily challenges and opportunities provided me with a solid foundation for my current philosophy, pedagogy and practice of urban education, technology integration and media literacy education.
-This work is and continues to be foundational to my published articles, book chapters and first book, Rethinking Technology in Schools (Peter Lang, 2009).
-As an outgrowth of my school-based experiences, I created Project Literacy Among Youth (PLAY, LLC) in 1999 to help educators and parents magnify the creative yet critical ways in which young people use new (and old) media technologies.
+Those daily challenges and opportunities provided me with a solid foundation for my philosophy, pedagogy and practice of urban education, technology integration and media literacy education.
+This work was foundational to my first published articles, book chapters and book, Rethinking Technology in Schools (Peter Lang, 2009).
+As an outgrowth of my school-based experiences, in 1999 I created Project Literacy Among Youth (PLAY, LLC) to help educators and parents magnify the creative yet critical ways in which young people use new (and old) media technologies.
 Through PLAY, I am able to facilitate school wide technology planning, technology and curriculum integration, and program evaluation across P-12 educational settings and community organizations.

 Along this teacher education vein, in 2009 I was elected to to serve on the Board of Directors of the National Association for Media Literacy Education (NAMLE).
 In 2011 I served as Program Chair for the NAMLE 2011 Conference (“Global Visions/Local Connections: Voices in Media Literacy Education”) in Philadelphia.
 I also served as NAMLE First Vice President (2011-2013) and as co-editor (with Renee Hobbs) of the Journal of Media Literacy Education (2012-2013).
-I am also a founding editorial board member of the Knight Foundation’s Journal for Digital and Media Literacy and I serve on the editorial boards of several other journals.
+For these efforts I received the 2013 NAMLE Meritorious Service Award.
 I was invited back for an encore performance as Program Chair for the NAMLE 2015 Conference (“Celebrating Connectivity Across Cultures“) in partnership with UNESCO’s MILID group in one of my favorite cities (Philadelphia, PA) and with some of my favorite people (namle.net).
+I am also a founding editorial board member of the Knight Foundation’s Journal for Digital and Media Literacy and I have served on the editorial boards of several other journals.

 In 2013, I celebrated my twentieth anniversary of teaching in higher education.
 That same year I was elected to serve as chairperson of an eclectic group of faculty comprising the Department of Secondary and Special Education at Montclair State University.
-As of September 1, 2015 I officially achieved the rank of full professor, which also kicked off my search for the Next Big Thing.
-In June 2016, I bid a fond farewell to teacher preparation (including the politics and bureaucracy of teacher certification in the state of New Jersey).
-In September 2016 I joined an accomplished and eclectic group of scholars and practitioners within the School of Communication and Media at Montclair State University.
-In 2018, I founded and launched the Communication + Media Research Collaboratory (C+MRC) as a vehicle for innovation and incubation in research and teaching.
+As of September 1, 2015 I officially achieved the rank of full professor, which also christened my search for the Next Big Thing.
+In 2016 I joined an accomplished and eclectic group of scholars and practitioners within the School of Communication and Media at Montclair State University.
+In 2018, I soft-launched the Communication + Media Research Collaboratory (C+MRC) as a vehicle for innovation and incubation in research and teaching.
 You can listen to our C+MRC podcast here and follow us on Twitter @CMRCollaborate

-So far my three greatest achievements are: 1) raising four children (which I find to be much more difficult than childbearing; 2) surviving a marriage that lasted nearly two decades; and 3) accomplishing 1 and 2 at the same time.
+So far my three greatest achievements are: 1) raising four children, which I found/find to be much more difficult than childbearing; 2) being married for two decades; and 3) accomplishing 1 and 2 at the same time.